 - It is also capable of generating AMP pages with the same React code and CSS.

-Frontity is prepared to be hosted either in a regular Node.js server or in serverless services like AWS Lambda, Now, Netlify, Google Functions, and so on.
+Frontity is prepared to be hosted either in a regular Node.js server or in serverless services.
 That makes it super cheap and infinitely scalable.

 These are some of the features you can expect to see in Frontity.
 However, please note that not all of them will be included in the beta version.